 If you’re not officially a resident, however, you’ll need to pay a fixed rate of 28% on all capital gains.

-When selling your home, you’ll also need to factor in estate agent costs, which can take a chunk of your overall profits.
+When selling your home, you also must factor in estate agent costs, which can take a chunk of your overall profits.
 Real estate agents in Portugal can charge around 3–5% (plus 23% Value Added Tax/VAT) of the property’s value.

-Property, like other assets, is subject to cycles of growth and decline, so be sure to research the property market and local interest rates for international mortgages in Portugal.
+Property, like other assets, is subject to cycles of growth and decline.
+Research the property market and local interest rates for international mortgages in Portugal.